-The club licence applicant must notify DBU of the name of the club's disability access officer and in which position this person is employed with the club.
-The club must notify DBU of the disability access officer's meeting activities for the club.
+The club licence applicant must notify DBU of the name of the club's disability access officer.

 8.4.17 Match organisation officer B-criterion

 The licence applicant must appoint a Match Organisation Officer (MOO) who is responsible for the overall organisation of first squad home matches.